Toon-It/Cartoonizer/README.md

 # Toon-it

 This is a web app to make real world images to cartoon like artist drawn images.
-This work is based on 2020 CVPR paper: Learning to Cartoonize Using White-box Cartoon Representations and is Licensed under the CC BY-NC-SA 4.0 license (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode), due to use of citated code of original research.
+This work is based on 2020 CVPR paper: Learning to Cartoonize Using White-box Cartoon Representations and is Licensed under the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode), due to use of citated code of original research.

 **Technologies used: Tensorflow, Flask, HTML**